aikonbrasil/web/_pages/cv.md

 * 2010-2018: Senior Research Engineer
   * CPqD (Center for Research and Development)
   * Duties included: System integration on the development process of LTE/LTE-A cellular network solutions in Rural Scenarios.
 Full protocol stack architect definitions.
 Implementation of test-beds using insights of cognitive network on WiFi Networks.
 Development of cellular connectivity on 250 MHz band.

+* 2018 - On going: Researcher
+  * LUT University (Lappeenranta University of Technology)
+  * Duties include: Academic Research on Wireless Communication Supporting Automation and Power System use cases.
+Supporting Technical Assistance to the Private Cellular Network available at the University.
+Consultancy on general topics that involves wireless communications, specially based on commercial and standardized technologies.

 Skills
 ======